agawrysiuk/react-learning/README.md

 # angular-learning

-This project with Angular was created as a result of my Education Week at Altkom Software & Consulting.
+This project with React was created as a result of my Education Week at Altkom Software & Consulting.

 To learn React, I used a 40hrs course on Udemy: